 What is Open House London?

-Open House London is an annual festival celebrating London’s housing, architecture and neighbourhoods.
-This year, the festival will take place from 8-21 September with a wide range of events and tours taking place across all 33 London boroughs.
+Open House London is an annual festival celebrating London’s buildings, architecture and neighbourhoods.
+This year, the festival will take place from 6-17 September with a wide range of events and tours taking place across all 33 London boroughs, including Hounslow.
 All the festival events are free.

-This is your perfect opportunity to get to know London and the local Hounslow area!
+This is your perfect opportunity to get to know London and your local Hounslow area a little better.

-With 365,000 visits in a single weekend, the Open House Festival is the largest celebration of urban landscape in the world.
-2021 marks the 30th year of this extraordinary event.
-Staged by the charity Open City with the aim of making London a more accessible, equitable, and open city for all.
-For the full details, visit the Open House website Or view the calendar of events taking place across London calendar of events
+With 365,000 visits in a single weekend, the Open House Festival is the largest celebration of urban landscape in the world, staged by the charity Open City with the aim of making London a more accessible, equitable, and open city for all.
+For the full details, visit the Open House website or view the calendar of events taking place across London.

 How is Hounslow getting involved?

 The London Borough of Hounslow is a vibrant, exciting place to visit, stay, and explore for local residents and visitors.
 We have historical houses, a growing arts scene, miles of rivers, canals, nature reserves, bustling town centres, a fantastic leisure offering, and much more.